 Human Paleoecology and Archaeometry Laboratory

-The Human Paleoecology and Archaeometry Laboratory is a new facility located in Edmund J. Cain Hall Room 204.
-This lab is equipped to address research related to isotope geochemistry, radiocarbon dating, microscopy, geoarchaeology, soil and sediment analysis, GIS-based spatial analyses and geostatistics, pXRF-based geochemical assessment, and obsidian hydration rind measurement.
+The Human Paleoecology and Archaeometry Laboratory is located in Edmund J. Cain Hall, Room 204 and is under the direction of Christopher Jazwa, Ph.D. and Christoper Morgan, Ph.D.
+This lab is equipped to address research related to isotope geochemistry, radiocarbon dating, microscopy, geoarchaeology, soil and sediment analysis, GIS-based spatial analyses and geostatistics, zooarchaelogy, flotation, pXRF-based geochemical assessment, and obsidian hydration rind measurement.

-The lab currently has the capabilities to process organic materials, carbonates, and and bone collagen to be submitted for stable isotopic testing and radiocarbon dating.
-In conjunction with the Desert Research Institute, we are also developing our capability to perform starch residue analysis.
-Prospective graduate students interested in related research questions and the methodologies used in this lab are encouraged to contact Dr. Christopher Jazwa or Dr. Christopher Morgan.
+The lab currently has the capabilities to process organic materials, carbonates, and bone collagen to be submitted for stable isotopic testing and radiocarbon dating.
+Other opportunities are available in collaboration with the Desert Research Institute.
+Prospective graduate students interested in related research questions and the methodologies used in this lab are encouraged to contact Jazwa or Morgan.